Tino952/Ai-Image-Classifier/README.md

 # Image-Classifier
-Image Classifier in Pytorch using pre-trained neural networks (Densenet / VGG)
+Image Classifier in Pytorch using pre-trained neural networks.

 This project involves reading in a folder of various flower images in order to train a pre-trained neural network from Torchvision.
 The goal is to achieve a prediction accuracy exceeding 70%.
-I have included the python files as well as an ipynb file to Jupyter Notebooks.
+I have included the python files as well as an ipynb file to jupyter notebooks.
 The order of the command line scripts is to run train.py followed by predict.py (utilities and model are auxilliary scripts).
+The command line application has the option of either the Densenet121 or the VGG16 models.
+The jupyter notebook only draws on the Densenet121 model.

+The set up of the folders with the images is the following: there are three folders with the path 'user/